andreluizjaques/andreluizjaques/README.md

 Hi, I'm André Alves

-I currently work as a competitive intelligence analyst
+I currently work as a business analyst.

 I'm beggin my steps with SQL, Python and PBI.
 I work and study these languages daily.